Metopus minor (Kahl, 1927)

 Metopus minor

 Metopus minor was first described in 1927 by Kahl as Metopus setosus var. minor.
 His description is very short (2 lines) and is very superficial.
-In 1980 Foissner published a detailed redescription in the course of which he united the species and varieties Metopus setosus var. minor, Metopus recurvatus and Metopus recurvatus var. pusillus under Metopus minor.
+In 1980 Foissner published a detailed redescription in which he united the species and varieties Metopus setosus var. minor, Metopus recurvatus and Metopus recurvatus var. pusillus under Metopus minor.

 Metopus-minor